amber-lang/amber-docs/docs/stdlib/doc/env.md

 pub fun is_root(): Bool
 ```

-Check if the script is running with a user with root permission
+Checks if the script is running with a user with root permission.

 ## `printf`